Pajn/Neo4jDart/README.md

 See the example or test folder for more example usages including examples on the OGM.

+## Missing features
+The most notable missing feature is updating relationship objects, currently they can only be created or deleted.
+Ideas for a good API or how to implement it is welcome.

 ## Features and bugs
 Please file feature requests and bugs at the [issue tracker][tracker].
 See [waffle][waffle] for current work status.